Breakdown of the anti-candida diet cure for beginners:

 The anti-fungal diet claims to treat these symptoms and reduce candida overgrowth.
-However, this is not scientifically supported at the moment.
+However, the diet lacks further scientific support at the moment.

-There are three important things you need to incorporate in order to succeed against candida overgrowth.
-Each step is very important and has to be strictly followed and completed to the end.
-This will ensure candida overgrowth won’t return back.
+There are three important things you need to incorporate to succeed against candida overgrowth.
+Each step is essential and has to be followed strictly to the end, to ensure candida overgrowth won’t return.

 1. Candida cleanse

-It is important to incorporate foods that promote healthy gut functioning and support your good bacteria while leaving your candida to starve.
+It is essential to incorporate foods that help healthy gut functioning and support your good bacteria while leaving your Candida to starve.

 Some of these foods include: